 - a simple slaw of cabbage, shallot/red onion, cilantro and a simple lime dressing;

 - An avocado-tomato salsa, and

 - chipotle crema/cream to top it all off (though just plain crema will be good too).

-Each of them is easy to make and fun to put together in your tortilla which, if you’re anything like us, you then try not to spill all over the place as you’ve probably put in a bit too much.
-Oh, and there’s the tortillas themselves of course.
-I have used small corn tortillas but not the tiny ones, but use whatever you prefer.
+Each of them is easy to make and fun to put together in your tortilla.
+And then comes the challenge trying not to spill the toppings all over the place as you've probably put in a bit too much.
+Or is that just me?

 The only bit that needs any cooking is the salmon.
 I have cooked it simply in a skillet/frying pan to start then put under the broiler/grill but feel free to cook differently if you prefer.

-This is a delicious, easy and fresh-tasting meal that is healthy and kind of fun, too.
+These salmon tacos make a delicious, easy and fresh-tasting meal that is healthy and kind of fun, too.
 It certainly went down well in our house and I can see us having it again soon, so do give it a try.
 Oh, and don't worry about making a bit of a mess, that's half the fun.